antononcube/Raku-WWW-YouTube/README.md

 llm-synthesize(llm-prompt('Summarize')($transcript), e => 'Gemini')
 ```
 ```
-# This design review introduces LLM graphs, which orchestrate LLM calls for complex workflows and asynchronous operations.
-LLM graphs use nodes containing prompts or code, with dependencies between them, and offer both synchronous and asynchronous evaluation.
-Key features include LLM function and node function for different types of operations, and a "listable" option for parallel processing of inputs.
+# This design review discusses a new feature, LLM graph, for version 14.3, which enables complex, asynchronous workflows by orchestrating calls to LLMs.
+LLM graphs consist of nodes that can be LLM functions, node functions, or test functions, with dependencies defined through inputs and templates.
+The review covers the syntax, functionality, and potential improvements, including the use of listable templates and a consistent approach to graph evaluation.
 ```

 ### Playlists